on 05-08-2020 08:26 - last edited on 05-08-2020 09:31 by Martin-O2

 I love all my garden, it is very hard work though.
 Rainfall is light during spring/summer.
 I like pots too they add spot colour here and there, yours everywhere!
 Lovely.

-Yes that one time overly cut bush looks like it may need a light trim now cool but I never mind large bushes birds love to hide in them and sometimes nest there too.
+Yes that one time overly cut bush looks like it may need a light trim now but I never mind large bushes birds love to hide in them and sometimes nest there too.
 See you feed the birds ~ such a joy to watch them.

 I really like lawns they are a setting for border plants.